valITino/catchattack-beta/README.md

 Usage
 Access the Dashboard

-Once the frontend and backend are running, open the browser at the displayed localhost URL.
+Once both the frontend and backend are running, open your browser at the displayed local URL.

 Adversary Emulation

-Initiate or schedule new emulations from the dashboard.
+Initiate or schedule emulations from the dashboard.

 Monitor logs and results in real time.